ManuGira/Relative/README.md

-# Relative
+# Coordinatus

 **Simple coordinate transformations with hierarchical frames**

-Ever needed to convert coordinates between different spaces?  *Relative* makes it easy to work with nested coordinate systems—like transforming from a character's local space to world space, or from one object to another.
+Ever needed to convert coordinates between different spaces?  *Coordinatus* makes it easy to work with nested coordinate systems—like transforming from a character's local space to world space, or from one object to another.

 > **Note:** Currently supports 2D Cartesian coordinates.
 Support for 3D, polar, and spherical coordinate systems is planned.

-## Why Relative?
+## Why Coordinatus?

 - **Intuitive API**: Work with Points and Vectors that transform correctly (vectors ignore translation!)
 - **Hierarchical Frames**: Build parent-child relationships just like scene graphs in game engines